Lyveden New Bield: Design & Catholic Motifs

-Purpose
+Purpose as a 'Secret House'

 The house was obviously meant for occupation, as it has a great hall and parlour on the first floor, kitchen and buttery in the basement, and a bedroom on the upper floor.
 However, it was probably never intended for full-time occupation.
 Too close to the main house for use as a hunting lodge, it may have been intended for use as a "Secret House"—keeping a secret house was a custom of the 16th century.
 Often within a mile of the main house, the secret house was a place where the head of the household would retire for a few days with a minimum of servants, while the principal house was thoroughly cleaned and, bearing in mind the sanitation of the time, fumigated.
 Similar examples of "secret houses" exist at Leconfield and Warkworth, where their use for this purpose has been well documented.

 Lyveden New Bield was never completed.
 It remains as it was when the builders left following Sir Thomas Tresham's death.
 Today, it is in the care of the National Trust.

 Lyveden Old Bield

 Lyveden Manor House, now also known as Lyveden Old Bield, the once grand principal house of the estate, had belonged to the Tresham family from c.1450.
 Today, little remains and what does was probably built by Thomas Tresham's grandson Lewis.
 The gatehouse has been removed to Fermyn Woods Hall, and the staircase was transported to America, where it was incorporated in the Edsel and Eleanor Ford House near Detroit.
 One wing remains with mullioned windows.

-In 2013, the National Trust acquired Lyveden Manor House.
-It is open to the public.
-The National Trust's long-term aim is to restore the historic gardens and open them to the public.
+In 2013, the National Trust acquired Lyveden Manor House, it is open to the public, with the Trust's long-term aim to restore the historic gardens and open them to the public.

-Gardens
+Gardens & Orchard

+Set on 60 acres Lyveden lies in the heart of the medieval Royal Forest of Rockingham.
 Tresham designed extensive gardens between the manor house and the New Bield, but for centuries little evidence of the gardens remained.
-In 2010, National Trust experts studying photographs taken by the Luftwaffe during the Second World War discovered the remains of an Elizabethan labyrinth, garden and orchard in the grounds.
+However, in 2010, National Trust experts studying photographs taken by the Luftwaffe during the Second World War discovered the remains of an Elizabethan labyrinth, garden and orchard in the grounds.
 The gardens were subsequently upgraded to a Grade I listing by English Heritage.

-The National Trust has reconstructed Tresham's orchard, and restored the moat on three sides of the labyrinth.
+The National Trust has reconstructed Tresham's orchard, which originally contained 300 fruit and nut trees, as well as restored the moat on three sides of the labyrinth.